A Three - year B.A. (Honours) Course under 1+1+1 Regulations (2009) of University of Calcutta

 Paper VA International Economics

-CO1: The basic tools and rationale of international
+CO1: The basic tools and rationale of international trade

-CO2: The standard trade models- Classical and neo
+CO2: The standard trade models- Classical and neo classical.

 CO3: Trade policies